kdiffin/kdiffin.github.io/README.md

-# this isn't my actual portfolio yet for anyone visiting my profile, my real profile is at github.com/kdiffin/portofolioreal, this is mostly claude opus 4.5 slop
+# hi instructor

-# kdiffin Portfolio
+I took the design from my old portfolio, as seen in the code in old_portfolio

-A personal portfolio website built with Jekyll.
+disclaimer for ppl viewing my github: this isn't my actual portfolio yet for anyone visiting my profile, my real profile is at github.com/kdiffin/portofolioreal

 ## Structure